vivianthechic/Viva/README.md

 ## Categories
 - Route: Hack for Resilience
-- Best use of Google Cloud
+- Route: Best Education Hack

 ## User/sociologist questions
 - To take this further within the research sphere, there would be Privacy/IRB considerations, according to Rachel Lovell, an sociologist who specializes in sexual assault.
 Currently, the app maps dangerous areas without specifying an address, to avoid privacy concerns about locations of assaults.